 Version applies to the schema as a whole, not to individual elements.
 Version is sent in the message header so the consumer can determine which version of the message schema was used to encode the message.

-See section Message schema attributes4.3.1 above for schema attributes.
+See section Message schema attributes for the specification.

 Since version